LRParser/pubchem-sklearn/capstone_project_jh.md

 There is a wealth of bioassay information hosted by the US National Institutes of Health at their [PubChem](https://pubchem.ncbi.nlm.nih.gov) site.
 As of the time this report was written, the Bioassay database at PubChem "...held over one million records holding 230,000,000 bioactivity outcomes deposited by over 80 organizations" (Wang, Yanli et al. 2017).
 Clearly there is a wealth of well-labelled data available at this site.

-For this particular project, we use the data that is available for Bioassay 1030, which looks at inhibitors for the gene ALDH1A1, a gene that is implicated in metabolic disorders.
+For this particular project, we use the data that is available for Bioassay 1030, which looks at inhibitors for the gene ALDH1A1, a gene that is implicated in metabolic disorders, several cancers, and Parkinson's Disease.
 The source data is available [here](https://pubchem.ncbi.nlm.nih.gov/bioassay/1030).
 We utilize here the assay data table as well as a table with canonical module representations (referred to as SMILES format) as the base data for this project.

 ### Problem Statement